-

 Similar structures are defined for ML-KEM-768, ML-KEM-1024, ML-DSA-44, ML-DSA-65, and ML-DSA-87.

-.
-To comply with the updated specification, we need to update our implementation to support the other two choices as well.
+The JDK 24 implementation currently uses the second option, expandedKey OCTET STRING.
+To comply with the final RFCs, we need to update our implementation to support the other two CHOICEs as well.

 Solution

-For reading, all three CHOICEs are accepted when parsing an existing PKCS #8 encoded private key.
+For reading, all three CHOICEs are supported when parsing an existing PKCS #8 encoded private key.

-is used to convert a key that does not contain a seed into a format that requires the seed, the operation will fail with an InvalidKeyException
+Note: If KeyFactory::translateKey is used to convert a key that does not contain a seed into a format that requires one, the operation will fail with an InvalidKeyException.

 Specification